-Public telephones are available for student use on each campus.
 Office telephones are for STC business and not for student use.
-Students are not permitted to receive calls during class hours except in cases of emergency.
 No messages will be taken for students except in cases of emergency.
 Students having cell phones or beepers must not cause disruption of class.
 Cell phones must be in the off or silent mode during class.
 Students must not receive or make calls while in class.
 Instructors may dismiss the student from class if disruption occurs.
 Text messaging is strictly prohibited during class time.